chainbound/echo-docs/docs/3-usage/1-api-interface.md

                              //   included in a block, or the specified timeout is reached.
 Defaults to false. awaitReceiptTimeoutMs, // (Optional) Number, The timeout (in milliseconds) for the awaitReceipt flag.
-                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true.
+                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true. sendAsBundle,          // (Optional) Boolean, If true, the transaction will be sent as a bundle to the builders.
+                             //   This option can significantly speed up on-chain inclusion.
+Defaults to false. retryUntil,            // (Optional) String, a hex encoded block number until which the transaction should be retried
+                             //   with the same parameters if it is not included in the target block.
+Only valid if
+                             //   `sendAsBundle` is set to true.
+Default to current block number + 25.
     }
   ]
 }